renedis/ubnt-auto-fan-speed/README.md

 # ubnt-auto-fan-speed
 Automatic fan speed setting on UDM-PRO (including SE) 1.12.38 release firmware to make it silenced.
-Also working on EA 2.5.16 and 3.2.xx!
+Also working on 2.x.x, 3.x.x and 4.x.x!

 ## WARNING